 Add 2 passengers, a bull bar, winch, tow bar, fridge and 250kg of towball weight (10% of a 2.5 tonne trailer) and a 600kg payload is pretty much gone already.

 It is possible to get a GVM upgrade; if you want to know more, have a read of this - GVM Upgrade through ARB.

 Balancing the load on your 4WD is extremely important.
 If your vehicle has a payload of 800kg, its assumed that the load is evenly balanced throughout the vehicle.
 If you put 800kg over the rear axles (or even behind!) you will exceed the maximum weight that your vehicle is rated to carry on the rear axle.

 Every vehicle has a maximum weight rating for the front and rear axles.
 Don't make the mistake of loading up the rear of your vehicle excessively as you risk chassis damage, insurance companies walking away from claims and a very unstable/unsafe vehicle to drive.
-This is how dual cab utes so often end up with bent chassis.

 Be under the vehicles rated towing capacity

 Every vehicle comes with a maximum towing capacity.
 If its 3000kg, you cannot tow a trailer that weighs more than 3000kg.
 Simple.
 Point to mention; you can tow a trailer that is rated heavier than the the tow capacity, so long as you don't load it up beyond your tow capacity.

 Another thing I will mention is to make sure that the tow bar and tow tongue is also rated to the same (or higher) rating and is suited and attached correctly as per the vehicle manufacturers recommendations.
 If they have a lower towing capacity than that of your vehicle, that is your limit.

 Be under the vehicles rated maximum tow ball weight